EGI-Federation/ui-metapackage/README.md

 - Prepare a changelog from the last version, including contributors' names
 - Prepare a PR with
-  - Updating version and changelog in `ui-metapackage.spec`
+  - Updating version and changelog in `ui.spec`
   - Updating version and changelog in `CHANGELOG`
 - Once the PR has been merged, publish a new release using GitHub web interface
   - Suffix the tag name to be created with `v`, like `v1.0.0`